Design plays a bigger role in your life than you may think.

 Is the process right?
 Well, design is very subjective, but if the path to these pixels has been defined through a process of planning, research, ideation, prototyping, iteration, testing, the final outcome should be reliable and will be exactly what the customer wants.
 Subjective opinions are valid, but can be addressed by pointing back at the process.

 When I look at the final design for the school logo, and consider the feedback from others including another designer I respect, perhaps there is some regret from a pure design perspective.
 But I have to point myself, and the other designer, straight back to the process.
 Via the process, we did a thorough job of listening to the needs of the customer — the board, the executive, the teaching staff, the students, the parents — giving them all an opportunity to have a voice and testing the designs across the school.

 The end result was exactly what the school wanted — not what I wanted, not what my subjective opinion or pride wanted.
 The school and the stakeholders loved the new logo which is really what we set out to do at the start — meet the needs of the customer, not just produce some pixels.

 The process gave structure, allowed for empathy, then combined with creativity, delivered the right outcome.
 This, I believe, is good design at work.

 Design shapes the pixels we all consume each day.

-'Design thinking' and such topics are often reserved for big corporations, large design teams or university studies, but I believe these princliples can be applied at any level - small businesses, tiny NFP's, schools, freelance designers, etc. If everyone has a better understanding of design as not just a simple functional task but rather a vital element that has depth and can add real value to your organisation, then we may start to see change at a very practical, everyday level.
+‘Design thinking’ and such topics are often reserved for big corporations, large design teams or university studies, but I believe these principles can be applied at any level — small businesses, tiny NFP’s, schools, freelance designers etc. If everyone has a better understanding of design as not just a simple functional task, but rather a vital element that has depth and can add real value to your organisation, then we may start to see change at a very practical, everyday level.

 If more designers start to operate this way, we will start to fulfil our responsibility to produce more meaningful pixels that genuinely meet the needs of the customer.